anyosa/coding-group/index.md

 ## Welcome to coding-group

-I'll try to post some info here and the idea is to have the cheatsheets [here](https://github.com/anyosa/coding-group/tree/gh-pages/cs).
+If you want to know about the objective and dynamics of the group you can read it [here](https://github.com/anyosa/coding-group/blob/gh-pages/about.md).
+A list of possible topics is also provided there.

+You can find the cheatseets of the group [here](https://github.com/anyosa/coding-group/tree/gh-pages/cs).

 ### Meetings